Charlie Rosen (musician)

 Charlie Rosen (born July 20, 1990) is an American musician, composer, arranger, orchestrator, musical director, and music producer.
-He is best known for his work on Broadway, where he has worked on Be More Chill, Prince of Broadway, and American Psycho.
-He is also the leader of The 8-Bit Big Band, a jazz orchestra specializing in video game music.
+He is best known for his work on Broadway, where he has worked on Be More Chill, Prince of Broadway, American Psycho, and, along with Bryan Carter, won the 2023 Tony Award for Best Orchestrations for Some Like It Hot.
+He is also the leader of the 8-Bit Big Band, a jazz orchestra specializing in video game music.

 Early life

-Rosen was born in Los Angeles, California as the son of a bassoonist and organist.
-He was taught piano by his mother starting from the age of three.
+Rosen was born in Los Angeles, California, as the son of a bassoonist and organist.
+He was taught piano by his mother, starting from the age of three.
 At the age of fifteen, he joined the onstage band for the Los Angeles production of 13.
 He moved to New York at the age of seventeen to make his Broadway debut in 13, where he was a swing.
 He later attended Berklee College of Music for four semesters.

 Career

 Rosen began his professional career as a swing musician for the bass, guitar, and percussion tracks of 13.
 Starting in 2012, he was the bandleader of Charlie Rosen's Broadway Big Band, where he arranged classic musical theater numbers into music that could be performed by a jazz orchestra with Broadway performers as the vocalists.
 As of April 2019, he primarily features as a guitarist in the Broadway musical Be More Chill.

 Rosen can play about 70 musical instruments including the "flugelbone", melodica, Fender Rhodes, and theremin.
 Of these he has described the flugelbone as his "orchestrating secret weapon" due to its ability to utilize variety of timbres.
 However, he considers himself primarily a bassist but uses the range of instruments in his repertoire to improve the quality of the music he is able to create.

+In 2017, Rosen founded the 8-Bit Big Band, a jazz and pops orchestra, in which he serves as the director.
+The band won a Grammy Award for an arrangement for the song "Meta Knight's Revenge", from the game Kirby Super Star (1996), in 2022, and were nominated again in 2024.

 Rosen is also the composer on 2021 comedy film Here Today.

-The 8-Bit Big Band

-In 2017 Rosen founded The 8-Bit Big Band as a jazz and pops orchestra, featuring from 26 to 65 musicians who cover video game songs from franchises such as Super Mario Brothers, Legend of Zelda, Final Fantasy, and Pokémon.
-The band has a presence on YouTube with over 142,000 subscribers and 13,000,000 total views as of March 2021.
-In May 2018, the 8-Bit Big Band released its first album entitled Press Start!
-In June 2019, the band released its second album Choose Your Character which covers music from Donkey Kong Country, Duck Tales, Sonic The Hedgehog, Pokémon, Portal, and more.
-In November 2021, the band's cover of "Meta Knight's Revenge" from Kirby Super Star won a Grammy Award for Best Arrangement, Instrumental or A Cappella.